rse/cache-lru/README.md

 About
 -----

-Cache-LRU is a small JavaScript library, providing an in-memory key-indexed object cache data structure with Least-Recently-Used (LRU) object purging strategy and main operations which all have strict O(1), i.e., constant and hence independent of the number of cached objects, time
+Cache-LRU is a very small JavaScript library, providing an in-memory key-indexed object cache data structure with Least-Recently-Used (LRU) object purging strategy and main operations which all have strict O(1), i.e., constant and hence independent of the number of cached objects, time